anthony-wang/speedcomplainer/README.md

 # speedcomplainer
 A Python app that tests your internet connection and then complains to your Internet Service Provider (and logs to a data store if you'd like).
 May not be for the faint of heart.

+It requires Python 2.
+Also check out `requirements.txt` for other required dependencies.

 Online at:
 > https://twitter.com/not_GigaSpeed